Leadership at Central

 “We are excited to see Central move in a more focused way toward working for God’s mission in our community like we have for so many years in foreign countries.”

 Steve and Debra were both born and raised in Amarillo, they met each other as high schoolers at the Bell Avenue Church of Christ, and were married in 1975 at the age of nineteen.
-Steve completed pharmacy school in Austin four years later and moved back to Amarillo for a job at Northwest Texas Hospital where he still works today.
+Steve completed pharmacy school in Austin four years later and moved back to Amarillo for a job at Northwest Texas Hospital where he worked as a pharmacist for 42 years, retiring in May 2021.

 Since joining Central in 1979, the Cearleys have led Huddle groups in the youth ministry, spent many years working in the women’s ministry, and for the past ten years they’ve been active in what has become their true love: foreign missions.
 Steve serves as the chairman for Central’s Foreign Missions Committee and is driven to ensure our sponsored mission teams receive personal spiritual support and guidance.